apache/nuttx/configs/sabre-6quad/README.txt

    SMP support.
 There are no known problem but the changes have not been verified fully (see STATUS above for 2019-02-06).

-4. I have a sense that there may be some performance issues that need to be worked out.
-I have made no measurements so perhaps that is an unfounded concern but you should be aware even of my unfounded concerns if you want to work with i.MX6 SMP.

 Configurations
 ==============